-In Letter To Assessors (LTA) No. 2019/016, the Board of Equalization (BOE) announced a project to amend Property Tax Rule (Rule) 462.500, Change in Ownership of Real Property Acquired to Replace Property Taken by Governmental Action or Eminent Domain Proceedings, and included a draft indicating the proposed amendments to the rule.
-The due date to submit comments was July 26, 2019.
+Board of Equalization (BOE) staff announced in Letter to Assessors (LTA) 2019/016 (June 13, 2019) that it initiated a project to amend Property Tax Rule2 (Rule) 462.500, Change in Ownership of Real Property Acquired to Replace Property Taken by Governmental Action or Eminent Domain Proceedings, to make it consistent with SB 803.
+Staff requests the Board's authorization to publish a notice of proposed regulatory action for amendments to Rule 462.500 in the California Notice Register.